5 money management tips to help you improve your finances

 1. Create a budget

-Creating a budget is a great first step toward healthier money habits.
+Creating a budget is a great first step toward managing your money.
 According to the Consumer Financial Protection Bureau (CFPB), “Budgeting helps ensure that you’ll have enough money for the things you need and the things you want, while still building your savings for future goals.”

 You can start with these simple steps:

 • Add up your monthly income.
-This includes your salary at your job plus other sources of income like bonuses, tax refunds or income from side work.
+This includes your salary from your job plus other sources of income like bonuses, tax refunds or income from side work.

-• Add up your monthly expenses.
-These can include expenses in the major categories like housing, food, student loans and transportation.
-For monthly payments that aren’t always the same, like entertainment and utilities, you could use an average from previous months.
+• Track your spending.
+Keeping track of your spending is a key part of creating a budget.
+You can start by listing out your regular monthly expenses in categories like housing, food, student loans and transportation.
+For monthly payments that aren’t always the same amount, like entertainment and utilities, you could use an average from previous months.
+Capital One cardholders can take advantage of free digital tools in the Capital One Mobile app to help track spending.

 • Subtract your expenses from your income.
 This amount will be the starting place for your budget.
 Anything left over is where you can start if you’re paying down debt and building up savings.

-Retirement accounts are one way to save for the future.
-Here are a few types of retirement accounts it may help to know about.
+Retirement accounts are one way to invest and save for the future.
+Here are a few types of retirement accounts it may help to know about:

 • 403(b) plan: Like 401(k) plans, 403(b) plans are employer sponsored.
 One difference is that 403(b) plans are offered by public schools and some tax-exempt organizations.
 Contributions to traditional 403(b) plans are tax-deferred—just like they are with traditional 401(k) plans.
 So you don’t have to pay taxes on the contributions or earnings until you withdraw funds from the account.